URseismology/Generative_NoisePrameterization/readme.md

-This readme file is created to explain the folder structure and instrcution related to execution of the diffusion model.
+This readme file is created to explain the folder structure and instruction related to execution of the diffusion model.

 --------------------------------------------------------------------------------------
 Abstract